vvyage/wplaceplushmiku/README.md

 # Also there's a image of Teto above Miku but who cares about her,  right?
 (Image below)

 ----------------------------------
+If there's any questions you can DM me on Discord : @voyaqe

 <img width="42" height="42" alt="qrcode" src="https://github.com/user-attachments/assets/9d46932c-5fae-4851-9e41-c71286eeb76a" />